Kim Sun-a: Career

 In the 2012 romantic comedy series I Do, I Do, Kim's character is a workaholic shoe designer who gets pregnant after a one-night stand with a much younger newbie employee, then meets a charming obstetrician.
 She returned to the big screen in 2013 thriller The Five, based on the popular webtoon by Jeong Yeon-shik, in which Kim played a woman who plots revenge against the serial killer who murdered her family and left her crippled (her performance later won Best Actress at the 34th Golden Cinema Festival).

 In 2015, Kim was then cast in Masked Prosecutor, about a prosecutor by day who turns into a masked vigilante by night; Kim plays the chief of a detective squad in the violent crimes unit.

 In October 2015, Kim signed an exclusive contract with management agency C-JeS Entertainment.

 In 2017, Kim starred in the mystery thriller series The Lady in Dignity, playing a woman from a poor family whose ambition is to become a member of the upper class.
 The series was a commercial and critical success, becoming JTBC's highest rated drama with a single episode rating of 12.065%.

 In December 2017, Kim left C-JeS Entertainment and signed with new management agency Good People Entertainment.

 In 2018, Kim starred in the romance melodrama Should We Kiss First?, playing a divorced flight attendant who finds a new love, and mystery thriller drama Children of Nobody.

 In January 2025, Kim signed with the new agency Y1 Entertainment.

 Personal life

 In early 2008, Kim was involved in another controversy.
-Na Hoon-a, a successful trot singer with a career spanning over 40 years, was falsely rumored to had been castrated by yakuza, because he was having an affair with the mistress of a gang boss.
+Na Hoon-a, a successful trot singer with a career spanning over 40 years, was falsely rumored to have been castrated by yakuza, because he was having an affair with the mistress of a gang boss.
 The mistress was wildly guessed at, with the names of actresses Kim Hye-soo and Kim Sun-a thrown around (both issued official denials).
 Na ended up holding a press conference in which he almost stripped in order to prove the rumor was untrue, and demanded that the media apologize to the two actresses.

 In 2015, Kim won the lawsuit she had filed against a plastic surgery clinic in Busan for breaching her publicity rights by using her name and photos in their advertising without her permission; she received ₩25 million in damages.